hejny/towns-backend/README.md

 1. Go into api folder and install the necessary node modules (express framework, etc) with npm:

 	`npm install`

+2. Create directory or symlink with project towns-shared in root

 * * *

 ## Launching